su322/su322/README.md

 ---

-### 🌱 I’m currently learning a wide range of modern techniques
+### 🌱 I’m currently learning a wide range of modern development techniques